- Skiing 92%

 Lower down the resort, in the suburb of Preyerand, La-Haut is a bistrot paysan, and one of the most exciting restaurants to open in Les Menuires in recent years.
 We haven’t been yet, but the feedback is very positive.
 Warm, friendly, and ever-so-hip, its Savoyard-inflected menu (pork cheek, tartiflette, cote de boeuf) is clearly cooked with uncommon flair.
 Desserts change daily, but are a highlight.

-Meanwhile, near the mid-station of Les Bruyeres gondola, piste-side Les 4 Vents is a great place to bring kids, thanks to its kooky stuffed-animal-and-sunglasses decor and an accessible menu – which includes burgers alongside more grown-up magret de canard with morel mushrooms.
+Meanwhile, near the mid-station of Les Bruyeres gondola, piste-side l’Antigel is a good place to bring kids, thanks to its kooky stuffed-animal-and-sunglasses decor and an accessible menu – which includes burgers and spag bol.
+There’s a ski museum on site too, with skis on display from through the ages.

 Finally, if it’s a good fondue you’re after, then head to La Fromagerie des Belleville – a dinner-only place that opens at 6pm in the Galerie de l’Adret above the bus station at La Croisette.
 It’s not a promising location: but if you’re feeling cheesy, this warm and welcoming wood-panelled room should be your target.